Black Rhino Translocation to Malawi

 Releasing that last Black Rhino was an incredible moment, filled with excitement, relief and a good dose of fatigue.
 For the next two weeks we assisted with the Black Rhino monitor training and spent hours each day walking in the Malawian bush with the African Parks rangers.
 Our aim was to positively identify each individual, monitor their condition, movements and browse preference.

-The Malawian Team that I worked with during this Black Rhino Relocation, are disciplined soldiers, exceptional trackers, eager for knowledge, passionate about their job, their reserve and their new Black Rhino.
+The Malawian Team that I worked with during this Black Rhino Translocation, are disciplined soldiers, exceptional trackers, eager for knowledge, passionate about their job, their reserve and their new Black Rhino.
 They are also some of the friendliest human beings I have had the privilege of working with.
 Air support allowed for secondary monitoring from above.
 VHF and LoRa tracking systems, multiple ground teams and aerial support allows for intense monitoring and advanced security, a force to be reckoned with.

 Conservation Collaboration at its Best

 The state of the Earth’s endangered species and dwindling wild places is often bleak.
 But being a part of a collaboration of this scale, seeing so many different organisations and individuals coming together to protect an endangered species, is inspiring.
 There is hope.

 “No effort was too great, no hardship too unbearable to make the captures and translocation work.
 There were setbacks, people got tired, monitoring proved challenging initially, but over and above it all hangs a sense of satisfaction at having accomplished our mission.
 It’s an affirmation that what we are doing for long term Black Rhino conservation is immensely worthwhile.”